Thinkful-Ed/java-001-drills/shuffling/README.md

-# 4.3 Shuffling
+# Shuffling

-Extending your work from drill 4.2, write a method named `shuffle` that accepts an ArrayList of playing cards.
+Extending your work from earlier with playing cards, write a method named `shuffle` that accepts an ArrayList of playing cards.
 Randomly shuffle the cards in the ArrayList.